ChaunceyKiwi/json-tree-view/README.md

 ### 1.0.0

 Initial release of JSON Tree View

+### 2.0.0

+Remove ajv library and use vscode diagnostics API instead

 ## Others
 * For more information, feel free to raise new issues on [Github Repository JSON Tree View](https://github.com/ChaunceyKiwi/json-tree-view)